david-archer27/gridplates/README.md

 and where you might want to go from there is basically in that file.
 Notable routines are run_timeseries(), animate_all(), create_timeseries_charts(), and create_output_html_directory( ), or just run_and_plot_simulation() and run_and_plot_orogeny_simulation().

 Parameters tunable and otherwise are kept in params.jl .
 Here you control what the simulation will be called, and how long it will span.
-The output files from the simulation are set to be placed alongside the "gridplates" git directory.
+The output files from the simulation are set to be placed alongside the "gridplates" git directory as specified here.
+Model diagnostic parameters are stored in two giant arrays, the contents of which are specified in this file.
+One array is specific for fields that apply to the individual sediment fractions (clay, CaCO3, and CaO).
+The other is for fields like runoff that do not have separate values for the different sediment fractions.
+These arrays are saved in the world output files, and all the post-processing and plotting is done by reading the world files.

 The world state is saved every time step for diagnostics and graphics.
 Plates files are saved periodically for use in restarting a simulation.
 There has to be a separate file for each plate to avoid a 2 GB restriction in the BSON format, and you can't save the plates every step or they will eat your computer.

 The graphics are based on Makie and Plots, and can be used interactively at the command line as well as for making the saved output files.
+Makie is beautiful but sometimes has perspective problems or other inexplicible bugs.
+On my apple M1 I have to use v0.4.7 ; more recent versions don't work.
+It is worth using multiple cores by setting that preference in VSC or invoking the julia executable using --threads=8 (or however many).